The biggest bluff starts and ends in the same place.

 Maria searches for a metaphor to describe her coach, Erik.

-It helps to understand how he sees the game, how he defines his strategy.
+It helps to understand how he sees the game and how he defines his strategy.
 Her definition is vastly different to his.
 Erik sees the game, the players, and the cards as a jazz band.
 His job is to fit in and help the game flow with little drama.

 The music, like the game, must make sense.